 -Once all of the clay is worked in, you should have a vibrant, sweet smelling, soft and pliable slime.

 This slime will stay good for quite some time, but it needs to be kept in an air tight container.
 These are the containers Ashley prefers.
 They are the perfect size to hold the amount of slime this recipe makes.

 Isn’t that pretty?
 She has been having even more fun lately adding special mix-ins to the slime.
 These cute fruit shapes are a fun addition, as are these tiny styrofoam balls.
 Chunky glitter is fun for a princess slime, and this stuff is the COOLEST!!
 It makes your slime glow in the dark.
 There are so many fun varieties of slime to try…you can make it with clear glue, borax, detergent, baking soda…the list goes on and on, but after a TON of experimenting, this really is the best butter slime recipe and overall best slime recipe to play with.
 I hope you enjoy it!

 Have you signed up for our newsletter?
-Don’t miss out on getting all of the latest from Pink Peppermint Design delivered right to your inbox each week.
-Click here to subscribe to our newsletter. 🙂 And, if you’re on Instagram, Facebook, and Pinterest come join me there too.
+Don’t miss out on getting all of the latest from Pink Peppermint Design delivered right to your inbox.
+Click here to subscribe to our newsletter and get access to our entire library of over 50 free printables.
+And, if you’re on Instagram, Facebook, and Pinterest come join me there too.
 I love to share tons of daily inspiration.
 Thank you for sharing this slime recipe with your friends on your social media channels!
 Sharing makes it possible for me to create more fun ideas for you.
 If you are looking for more fun DIY ideas we have a whole gallery of them available for you!
 You can see all of our other DIY party ideas and craft ideas in our DIY Gallery.